 - “Being predestined according to the purpose of Him who works all things according to the counsel of His will” (Ephesians 1:11).

 - Daniel brings to bear God’s sovereignty perhaps better than any other writer.
 “He changes the times and the seasons; He removes kings and raises up kings; He gives wisdom to the wise And knowledge to those who have understanding” (Daniel 2:21).

 - “All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven And among the inhabitants of the earth.
 No one can restrain His hand Or say to Him, What have You done” (Daniel 4:35)?

 - “His heart was lifted up, and his spirit was hardened in pride, he was deposed from his kingly throne, and they took his glory from him.
 Then he was driven from the sons of men, his heart was made like the beasts, and his dwelling was with the wild donkeys.
 They fed him with grass like oxen, and his body was wet with the dew of heaven, till he knew that the Most High God rules in the kingdom of men, and appoints over it whomever He chooses” (Daniel 5:20-21).

-So God’s Non-Moral Attributes consists of His Omnipresence, Omniscience, Omnipotence, His Immutability, the Omnisapience of God, and His Sovereignty.
-Wow – What a God we serve!
+So God’s non-moral attributes consists of His omnipresence, omniscience, omnipotence, immutability, omnisapience, and His Sovereignty.
+Wow!
+What a mighty God we serve!